dscarson/15618-1/index.md

 ### Resources

 We will be running and testing our code on Latedays cluster machine.
-Our code base will start from the scratch but also rely on paper on MemC3 [1] for a single node.
+We will start our codebase from the scratch and will be using some of the optimizations trick discussed in MemC3[1] for a single node case.

 ### Goals and Deliverables

-Plan to achieve
+- Plan to achieve
-Sequential implementation of the Hashmap on a single node.
+1. Sequential implementation of the Hashmap on a single node.
-Parallel implementation of in-memory hashmap using cuckoo hashing.
+2. Parallel implementation of in-memory hashmap using cuckoo hashing.
-Scaling this hashtable in distributed environment.
+3. Scaling this hashtable in distributed environment.

-Hope to achieve
+- Hope to achieve
-Dynamically remapping keys and generating in-memory hashtable to prevent a single node becoming a hotspot.
+1. Dynamically remapping keys and generating in-memory hashtable to prevent a single node becoming a hotspot.
 Later, even this load balancer can be replicated to avoid a single bottleneck.
-On a single node, hashtable might grow exponentially to not fit in the memory of the system.
+2. On a single node, hashtable might grow exponentially to not fit in the memory of the system.
 We will try to optimise disk I/O with in-memory cuckoo hashing.
-Applying this disk I/O trick in distributed environment.
+3. Applying this disk I/O trick in distributed environment.

 ### Platform Choice